 Investigating water and energy consumer behaviour using ICT as part of Internet of Things

-The second goal is to obtain the usage data from consumers.
-Smart water meters and geyser controllers will be used to collect the data.
-A randomised control trial (RCT) will be conducted on the residential houses and building and offices of the University of Stellenbosch.
-The intervention of the RCT will be water usage information.
-The difference in difference method will be applied to the obtained data to determine the exact effect of the intervention.
-These behavioral changes will be observed only through the consumer’ usage data.
+The third goal is to obtain the usage data from consumers at schools in the area of study.
+Smart water meters and will be used to collect the data in near real-time.
+A randomised control trial (RCT) will be conducted on over 100 schools in the study area.
+The treatment of the RCT will be water usage information in the form of a report of each school's weekly water consumption and a second report that includes a competitive element among the schools.
+As part of the RCT, each school will receive basic water saving maintenance.
+The difference in difference method will be applied to the obtained data to determine the exact effect of the intervention and to quantify water use reduction.

 The effects of the maintenance done at the schools will also be studied in detail, which the goal of identifying basic, affordable "quick fixes" that schools and the department of education can use to help schools save water and money.